Mobile Ordering

 A complete setup has four parts:

-• Branded ordering app experience: This is the customer-facing layer whether they order through your branded mobile app or your responsive web ordering site.
+• Branded ordering app experience: This is the customer-facing layer β€” whether customers order through your branded mobile app or your responsive web ordering site.
 Customers browse the menu, customize pizzas, place repeat orders, and pay here.
-For a complete experience, you should provide a web based direct ordering interface as well that must work seamlessly across both mobile devices and desktop.
+A strong setup should also include a web-based direct ordering interface.
+Customers should be able to order just as easily from a phone, tablet, or desktop without feeling like they have entered a different system.

 • Restaurant operations dashboard: Orders are accepted, delayed, or paused here.
 During peak service, this is where staff controls flow rather than reacting to it.